cnc500/port/README.md

 Alternatives have been provided in case images fail to load.

-All the above has been accomplished while still maintaining same output/webpage.

 Deployment

 The deployment of the webpage was successful and is at https://cnc500.github.io/Port/

-A screenshot of it is below:
+Screenshots of it are below:

 ![Screenshot1]Screenshot1.png
 ![Screenshot2]Screenshot2.png